 Avenza Support confirmed that both the new MacOS and my version of Illustrator were not yet compatible with MAPublisher.

 I knew I could switch licensing back to an older Mac and run Illustrator and MAPublisher until Avenza publishes their software updates.
 However, my new Mac runs Windows 10 courtesy of Parallel’s virtualization software.
 I asked Support about running an Evaluation copy for Windows 10 on a Parallels virtual machine.
 They said that they don’t test that configuration but that it should work.
 So I gave it a try.

 Bottom line: it works.
-Parallels does a good job hosting Windows 10 and Illustrator with MAPublisher feels as speedy and reliable as on my Mac.
+Parallels does a good job hosting Windows 10 and Illustrator with MAPublisher feels as speedy and reliable as running native on my Mac.

 If you want to run MAPublisher in virtualization software like Parallels, follow the steps below to download, install, and run MAPublisher.

 Let’s assume you have Parallels and Windows 10 running on your Mac but have not downloaded any Windows versions of Adobe software yet.

 First, go to adobe.com and download Adobe’s Creative Cloud app.
 That will activate your account in your Windows virtual machine and give you access to download any of the apps available through your subscription plan.

 After downloading Creative Cloud, double-click the Set-up icon to being installing it.
 If you receive a prompt that the installer can’t run from a “Network Drive,” move the Creative Cloud folder you downloaded onto the Local Disk (C:).
 Now the installer will load the Creative Cloud app.